 - Those recovering from injury will benefit from the gentle approach of Traditional Base

-Takeaway: For most applications, Sweet Spot Base is the better choice.
+Takeaway: For most applications, General Base is the better choice.

 Can I Skip Base Training?